alejandrochacinortega/list-countries/README.md

 // Load translations for multiple locales.
-// Note: Loads translations for the fallback locale automatically. list.loadLists([ 'en', 'ru', 'fr' ])
+// Note: Loads translations for the fallback locale automatically.
+// Note: When using `init` method, the `loadLists` method is called internally. list.loadLists([ 'en', 'ru', 'fr' ])

 // Load a specific translation.
-// Note: Does not load translations for the fallback locale automatically. list.loadList('es')
+// Note: Does not load translations for the fallback locale automatically.
+// Note: When using `init` method, the `loadList` method is called internally. list.loadList('es')

 // Get all translations.